-- ♦ Galileo Open Service Ranging Performance; - ♦ Galileo UTC and GGTO Dissemination and Determination Performance; - ♦ Galileo Positioning Performance; - ♦ Timely Publication of Notice Advisory to Galileo Users (NAGUs)2.
+- ◊ Galileo Open Service Ranging Performance; - ♦ Galileo UTC and GGTO Dissemination and Determination Performance; - ◊ Galileo Positioning Performance; - ♦ Timely Publication of Notice Advisory to Galileo Users (NAGUs)2.

-In addition, information is provided about magnitudes and metrics which are not subject to MPL target, like it is also the case of the newly introduced reporting on Galileo OSNMA "Public Observation" phase.
-The document then comprises the following sections:
+In addition, information is provided about measured values and metrics that are not subject to MPL targets, for example for the recently introduced reporting on the Galileo OSNMA "Public Observation" phase.
+The document comprises the following sections:

 - Section 1: introduces this report, including the status of the Galileo constellation over the quarterly reporting period. - Section 2: provides an executive summary describing the achieved performance.
 Details are reported in the following chapters. - Section 3: the Open Service Ranging Performance comprises 2 subsections: "Per-slot Availability of HEALTHY Signal in Space" and "Galileo Signal in Space Ranging Accuracy". - Section 4: the "UTC and GGTO Dissemination and Determination Performance" is presented in two subsections: the "Availability of the Galileo Time Correlation Parameters and of UTC Determination" and the "Accuracy of Galileo Time Correlation Parameters".
-Performance is evaluated for the Universal Time Coordinated (UTC) Time & Frequency provision Service and the GST-GPS Time Offset (GGTO) Determination. - Section 5: the "Galileo Positioning Performance" is illustrated in two subsections: "Availability of the Galileo Positioning Service" and "Galileo measured Positioning Performance". - Section 6: the "Timely Publication of Notice Advisory to Galileo Users (NAGUs)" is analysed. - Section 7: preliminary performance info about new Galileo OSNMA Service is reported, given the ongoing "Public Observation Phase" announced by the Galileo Service Notice #09 [SvNOTE #09].
+Performance is evaluated for the Universal Time Coordinated (UTC) Time & Frequency provision Service and the GST-GPS Time Offset (GGTO) Determination. - Section 5: the "Galileo Positioning Performance" is illustrated in two subsections: "Availability of the Galileo Positioning Service" and "Galileo measured Positioning Performance".

+Section 6: the "Timely Publication of Notice Advisory to Galileo Users (NAGUs)" is analysed.

+Section 7: preliminary performance information about the new Galileo OSNMA Service is reported, given the ongoing "Public Observation Phase" announced by the Galileo Service Notice #09 [SvNOTE #09].